 National Geographic has released the first video of James Cameron’s historic dive to the deepest point on earth.
 Cameron completed the dive yesterday in his Deepsea Challenger one-man mini submarine, which he used to dive down over 36,000ft.

-During the dive Cameron hoped to bring back samples from the ocean’s floor but problems with his subs hydraulics systems forced him to come back empty handed this time.
+During the dive, Cameron hoped to bring back samples from the ocean’s floor, but problems with his sub’s hydraulic systems forced him to come back empty-handed this time.
+Despite this setback, the mission was still a monumental achievement in the field of deep-sea exploration.

-Cameron is now planning his next journey to the ocean depths an hopes to return to the Challenger Deep trench shortly to expire it more.
+Cameron is now planning his next journey to the ocean depths and hopes to return to the Challenger Deep trench shortly to explore it more thoroughly.
+His future expeditions aim to bring back samples and further our understanding of the deep-sea environment.
+These samples could potentially reveal new species and contribute to our knowledge of marine biology and geology.

 Source: Slashgear